Singer D4vd Arrested for Murder of 14-Year-Old Celeste Rivas

-Los Angeles police have arrested 21-year-old singer David Burke, professionally known as D4vd, in connection with the murder of 14-year-old Celeste Rivas.
-Rivas's dismembered remains were discovered in the trunk of a Tesla registered to the singer.
-Burke's legal team maintains his innocence, stating he is being held only on suspicion.
+Los Angeles police have arrested 21-year-old singer D4vd, real name David Burke, in connection with the murder of 14-year-old Celeste Rivas.
+Rivas's dismembered remains were discovered in the trunk of a Tesla registered to Burke's address.
+The investigation points to a possible romantic relationship between the two, with D4vd's song lyrics also drawing scrutiny.

+Singer D4vd , whose real name is David Burke , has been arrested by the Los Angeles Police Department in connection with the murder of 14-year-old Celeste Rivas .
+This development comes several months after Rivas's remains were discovered in the trunk of a Tesla.
+The vehicle, according to law enforcement, was registered to Burke's address in Texas.

+Court documents unsealed in February officially named Burke as a suspect in the tragic killing.
+Evidence gathered from Rivas's friends and family suggests she was involved in a romantic relationship with D4vd at the time of her death.

 United States Latest News, United States Headlines